Sannah and The Pilgrim, and Pia and The Skyman, by Sue Parritt

 You are at Baffled Bear Books, brought to you by Mark, guardian and blundering typist for Mawson Bear, Ponderer of Baffling Things and one of this bright world’s few published bears.
 Mawson is writer bear of It’s A Bright World To Feel Lost In and of She Ran Away From Love.

-Turtle Dawn on The Great Barrier Reef
+Turtle Dawn on Lady Elliot Island on The Great Barrier Reef

 Welcome back to Lady Elliot Island, a coral quay on The Great Barrier Reef, Queensland, Australia.
 We flew here with BeeBear (read all about it here) and walked around exploring (read it here.)